 Note: Financial modelling assumes three years for construction and one year to ramp up production, 15 years for debt repayment with a one-year grace period, 30% tax on earnings, and the Internal Revenue Service General Depreciation System (IRS GDS) with 200% declining balance and straight line (DB + SL) depreciation as the method to calculate depreciation for tax purposes.
 IRR refers to investment rate of return.
-Hot-rolled coil (HRC) price projections are based on historical global HRC price behaviour as reported by UN Comtrade.
+Hot-rolled coil (HRC) price projections are based on 20-year historical global HRC price behaviour as reported by UN Comtrade.
+NPV figures do not take into account any residual or non-amortised value of existing assets for the brownfield archetype.